radon-provenance/radon-provenance.github.io/install/index.md

 sudo chmod g+w /dse/cassandra/log
 ```

-**_Note: DSE is run with a specific user with a uid of 999 in the docker image.
+**_Note: DSE runs with a specific user with a uid of 999 in the docker image.
 We
 need to use the same uid on the host system to allow the DSE server to write files on
 the mounted volumes._**